Villa De Leyva

 The next morning, before walking to Sol Muisca and The Archaeological Park of Monquira “El Infiernito”, we had breakfast at the local place, it tasted much better than the one we had yesterday.

-The temperature was pleasant to walk, around 20°C, and the scenery was gorgeous, overlooking the lush greenery and beautiful big houses, and occasionally, some of the dogs barked at us but didn’t chase us though.
+The temperature was pleasant to walk, around 20°C, and the scenery was gorgeous, overlooking the lush greenery and beautiful big houses, occasionally, some of the dogs barked at us but didn’t chase us though.

 Sol Muisca

-During our visit, we’re the only two visitors during that hour and the guided tour which cost 10,000COP per person only conducted in Spanish – The English guide wasn’t around at that moment.
+During our visit, we were the only two visitors during that hour and the guided tour which cost 10,000 COP per person only conducted in Spanish – The English guide wasn’t around at that moment.

 Our guide took us around the compound, told us the history of the Muisca, the tradition, hierarchy, and usage of all the objects around.
 The thirty minutes we spent there was quite informative.